Multi-material 3D printing

-Multi-material 3D printing is the additive manufacturing procedure of using multiple materials at the same time to fabricate an object.
-Similar to single material additive manufacturing it can be realised through methods such as FFF, SLA and Inkjet (material jetting) 3D printing.
-By expanding the design space to different materials, it establishes the possibilities of creating 3D printed objects of different color or with different material properties like elasticity or solubility.
-The first multi-material 3D printer Fab@Home became publicly available in 2006.
-The concept was quickly adopted by the industry followed by many consumer ready multi-material 3D printers.
+Multi-material 3D printing is the additive manufacturing procedure of using multiple materials at the same time to fabricate a workpiece.
+Similar to single material additive manufacturing it can be realised through various 3D printing methods such as fused filament fabrication (FFF), selective laser sintering (SLS), stereolithography (SLA) and inkjet (material jetting).
+By expanding the design space to different materials, it establishes the possibilities of creating 3D printed objects of different colours, that is multi-colour printing, or with different material properties like elasticity or solubility.

+History

+One of the first multi-material 3D printers for consumers, Fab@Home, became publicly available in 2006.
+The concept was quickly adopted by the industry followed by many consumer-ready multi-material 3D printers.